 The two met in their first year as undergraduates at Royal College of Music in London.
 Although they were studying different instruments – he played the trumpet, she was a pianist – a shared passion for all form of arts, fine art, theatre, music in particular, drew them together.

 “To paraphrase Erich Segal, what can you say about a girl who loved Mozart, Bach, The Beatles and me,” Thompson reflects fondly.
 The couple married young, just 23 years old, convinced that they had found soul mates in each other.
 The decades that followed tested that bond as the two lived apart from each other, pursuing career opportunities in different parts of the world.

-The move to Macau in 2013 began a new chapter in their life together as the couple now work and live in the same place for the first time.
-Dr. Patricia, a highly accomplished educator in her own right, serves as the Artistic Advisor and Professor in Music at the University of Macau.
-The couple collaborate on efforts to invigorate the campus environment through a range of wonderful arts activities, organising concerts, exhibition programme series, film productions, radio programmes and writing workshops.
+The move to Macao in 2013 began a new chapter in their life together as the couple now work and live in the same place for the first time.
+Dr. Patricia, a highly accomplished educator in her own right, serves as the Artistic Advisor and Professor in Music at the UM.
+The couple collaborates on efforts to invigorate the campus environment through a range of wonderful arts activities, organising concerts, exhibition programme series, film productions, radio programmes and writing workshops.

-“Macau liminality enables space to cross cultures, cross cultural boundaries and art-form borders, nationality and creed.
-That acceptance or willingness to come along, is not always possible in other parts of the world,” Thompson remarks.
+“Macao liminality enables space to cross cultures, cross-cultural boundaries and art-form borders, nationality and creed.
+That acceptance or willingness to come along is not always possible in other parts of the world,” Thompson remarks.
 “This cultural, business and lifestyle richness, together with a warmth of welcome second to none, has been the most remarkable discovery.”